TNTurnerLab/Tortoise/README.md

 * chrom_length: Optional chromosome length file, use if you are not using human reference GRCh38.
 Can leave blank if using GRCh38.
 Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome

-## Running

-This pipeline can be run using the Docker image found here: `tnturnerlab/tortoise:v1.1` We also provide the Dockerfile if you would like to make modifications.

 ### Running on a LSF server